mctools/ncrystal/docs/ncmat_doc.md

-Currently the versions of the format are *NCMAT v1* which is supported by all NCrystal releases, *NCMAT v2* which can be read with NCrystal releases 2.0.0 and beyond, *NCMAT v3* which can be read with NCrystal releases 2.1.0 and beyond, *NCMAT v4* which can be read with NCrystal releases 2.6.0 and beyond, and *NCMAT v5* which can be read with NCrystal releases v2.7.0 and beyond.
+Currently the versions of the format are *NCMAT v1* which is supported by all NCrystal releases, *NCMAT v2* which can be read with NCrystal releases 2.0.0 and beyond, *NCMAT v3* which can be read with NCrystal releases 2.1.0 and beyond, *NCMAT v4* which can be read with NCrystal releases 2.6.0 and beyond, *NCMAT v5* which can be read with NCrystal releases v2.7.0 and beyond, and *NCMAT v6* which can be read with NCrystal releases v3.0.0 and beyond.

 # The NCMAT v1 format #